JohnGoure/basedbook/README.md

 ![Facebook Clone](/public/images/FacebookClone.png)

 #### To do
-1. Add Authentication
+1. Add Authentication.
-2. Encrypt password
+2. Encrypt password.
+3. Setup Heroku for production.

 This website is built with a MongoDB using Express for routing.